Celso0408/DFT-1-2/README.md

 # DFT-1-2

-This python script generates the corrected POTCAR for Quasiparticle Correction by applying the DFT-1/2 approach.
+This python script generates the corrected POTCAR for Quasiparticle Correction by applying the DFT-1/2 methodology.

 ## 1. Python Setup